4 overdue invoice email templates that will help you get paid faster

 • you are asking for no more than what you are due

-• it is the customer who is being rude by not paying, not you who is being rude by asking
+• there’s nothing rude in asking to be paid - it is the customer who is being rude by not paying

-Remember that as a self-employed business owner, you have to operate in many different roles - in this case, you’re assuming the role of your business’s finance department.
-You might want to favour a more formal tone over the friendly tone of the previous two emails.
+When writing this email, you might want to take a more formal tone over the friendly tone of the previous emails.
+Remember that as a self-employed business owner, you operate in many different roles - in this case, you’re assuming the role of your business’s finance department.
+If you have late payment charges in your payment terms, you may want to remind them about this.
 For example:

 Dear [customer name],